huyhieupham/3D-Face-Recognition/README.md

 ## 14. FaceWarehouse: a 3D Facial Expression Database for Visual Computing

-**Original paper**: Cao Chen, Yanlin Weng, Shun Zhou, Yiying Tong, Kun Zhou: "FaceWarehouse: a 3D Facial Expression Database for Visual Computing", IEEE Transactions on Visualization and Computer Graphics, 20(3): 413-425, 2014
+**Original paper**: Cao Chen, Yanlin Weng, Shun Zhou, Yiying Tong, Kun Zhou: "FaceWarehouse: a 3D Facial Expression Database for Visual Computing", IEEE Transactions on Visualization and Computer Graphics, 20(3): pp. 413-425, 2014

 **Description**: This is a RGB-D Facial Expression Database of 150 individuals aged 7-80 from various ethnic backgrounds.
 For each person, the RGB-D data of her different expressions, including the neutral expression and 19 other expressions such as mouth-opening, smile, kiss, etc was captured.
 For every RGBD raw data record, a set of facial feature points on the color image such as eye corners, mouth contour and the nose tip are automatically localized, and manually adjusted if better accuracy is required.